YOUR PRIVACY IS IMPORTANT TO US

 - Letting you know about our other services and products

 - Morse Group collects and holds the information to provide you with a specific service.
 For example, we may use the information you provide us to complete your annual tax return.

 - Morse Group also uses the information to send you information (either by e-mail or post) that you request.
 If at any time you receive material that you did not request or do not want to receive such material any more, see Accessing and Updating Your Personal Information below.

 TO WHOM DOES MORSE GROUP DISCLOSE YOUR PERSONAL INFORMATION?

-- When you provide Morse Group with information, you consent to us collecting and disclosing this information on a confidential basis to and from all of our operating entities, government bodies and law enforcement agencies, professional associations to which we belong (such as the Institute of Chartered Accountants in Australia and the Financial Planning Association of Australia), our computer software providers and any external mailing house which we engage from time to time.
+- When you provide Morse Group with information, you consent to us collecting and disclosing this information on a confidential basis to and from all of our operating entities, government bodies and law enforcement agencies, professional associations to which we belong (such as the Institute of Chartered Accountants in Australia), our computer software providers and any external mailing house which we engage from time to time.